Bison is our #10 food choice for men

 How to cook bison

 But once you’ve mastered cooking with this lean, game meat, you’ll be grilling bison steaks and maybe even fajitas or bison steak sandwiches.
-Once you understand how to work with game meats, you can use bison as a substitute in most beef recipes.
+And once you understand how to work with game meats, you can use bison as a substitute in most beef recipes.

 Where to buy bison